lindsay-rait/paper-context-switchfreq/README.md

 **Contextual familiarity rescues the cost of switching**

-Here are the scripts from this project which results in the manuscript "Contextual familiarity rescues the cost of switching."
-Data available upon request and all scripts for reproducing the main results shown in the manuscripts can be found here.
+Here are the scripts from this project which resulted in the manuscript "Contextual familiarity rescues the cost of switching."
+Data available upon request and all scripts for reproducing the main results shown in the manuscript can be found here.

 **Experimental Design**